top of page

 If you're coming from another part of India, you'll be pleased to know that Mysore is very well connected.
 You can take the train from Kerala, the bus from Goa, and so on.

-For most booking platforms you will need an Indian bank card - except 12go Asia.
-They do charge a small commission, but they tend to be really reliable.
+For most booking platforms you will need an Indian bank card.
+If you have a Revolut card as of 2024 this now works when booking with redBus, which is my preferred booking platform.
+Otherwise, you can try 12go Asia. - they do charge a commission, but they tend to be reliable.

 The goats of Mysore